 Part of this price is the enormous waste of energy and effort we put into shoehorning life into meeting our demands.
 We would shudder if we could see just how much inner emotional energy we waste on this.
 But if we let go of this illusion, we could be using that energy quite differently.

 We’ve become so afraid, though, of taking self-responsibility, our fear of it has become a large part of our abyss.
-We fear that if we assume self-responsibility, we will fall right in and be swallowed up whole.
+We fear that if we assume self-responsibility, we will fall right in and it will swallow us whole.
 So we keep straining in the opposite direction, using up precious personal resources.

 So now it appears to us that giving up the world of Utopia is paramount to jumping headlong into this abyss.
 It seems like a huge danger to let go of our demand to always have our way.
 We stem against this with all the might of our spiritual muscles, leaning away from the edge of the abyss, and using up valuable strength for nothing.
 We literally fear we’ll be miserable if we have to give up our demand for Utopia.